Using the Past Progressive Verb

 In each case, one action began before another one.

-In the next examples, both actions occur at the same time, so the past progressive can be used in both parts of the sentence.
+In the following examples, both actions occur simultaneously, so the past progressive can be used in both parts of the sentence.

 The phone was ringing while I was working on my assignment.